rootstrap/tech-guides/kotlin/README.md

 val PersonComparator: Comparator = /*...*/
 ```

-For enum constants, it's OK to use either uppercase underscore-separated names
+For enum constants, it's OK to use either uppercase snake case
 ( enum class Color { RED, GREEN } ) or regular camel-case names starting with
 an uppercase first letter, depending on the usage.